 Finally in 2006 the Good Friday moved back to Hamilton – the top of Sydenham overlooking Dundas.
 The following year it moved to a 13k circuit over the drumlins of Flamborough with the start finish at Brock & Conc 6. and was elevated to an “O” Cup event and ridership soared to 500+

 The inclusion of IMBA members on our exec has gotten HCC into trail building.
-Under the tutelage of Marc Risdale the club – its mountain bike folk in particular are out every weekend expanding a bike trail system at Christie Lake in co-operation with the Hamilton Conservation Authority!
+Under the tutelage (President) of Marc Risdale the club – its mountain bike folk in particular are out every weekend expanding a bike trail system at Christie Lake in co-operation with the Hamilton Conservation Authority!
 Visit our Trails page

-After some local residents complained HCC were forced to move the course to Ancaster.
+After some local residents complained HCC was forced to move the course to Ancaster.
 It turned out to be a blessing in disguise.
 Finally well within the confines of the city.
 The race now starts and finishes at the Ancaster fairgrounds heads out Trinity to Shaver and Book back into the fairgrounds every lap etc. Ridership remains high though the tough hills have been replaced with typical early season winds!

 After a three year hiatus the Ayr road course was re-activated.
 OCA rules require all stop signs to be police controlled and the club felt this was uneconomic!
 But what’s a bike club without a couple of road races?
 So starting 2013 the exec decided to fork out for a policeman at the 2nd corner and now we have two Australian Pursuit races – a 40k RR in spring and near the end of the season the famous Andy Keyes 100km RR!
 For those unfamiliar this amazing course barrels through town without restriction!
 Course is also used by the OMCA.